cspr-rad/kairos-spec/src/spec.typ

 = High-level design <high-level-design>

 Any ZK validium can be described as a combination of 6 components.
 For this proof of concept, we made the following choices:
-- Consensus layer = Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
+- Consensus layer: Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
 - Contracts: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions
 - Rollup: Risc0 also combines proofs into a compressed ZKR, posted on L1